jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 That's why Airbnb gives innkeepers, Uber gives coach drivers, and Etsy gives blacksmiths back the levers of power and let's them run their own business again.
 The Internet Age will continue to distribute the freedom to work to specialists like programmers, underwriters, and contractors.

-Liberating individuals to return to a distributed Main Street economy is how the "player god" of the Internet Age will get populated.
+Returning individuals to the liberation of a distributed Main Street economy is how the "player god" of the Internet Age will get populated.

 This change can't happen soon enough.
 Our culture of micro-management by layers of management is rotting our economy.
 While we'll always need mentors, authority figures, and administrators (especially in massive industries).
 However, since 1970, there's been a huge bureaucratic creep.
-We already saw it with the 3500% increase of middlemen in our medical system.
+We already saw it with the proliferation of BS spreading administrators, consultants, and of course 3500% more medical system middlemen.

-WISECRACK GROWTH OF SERVICE ECONOMY CONSULTANTS

 Another example of this bureaucratic growth, famed aerospace engineer Ben Rich (who created stealth technology) said in 1994 only about 45 percent of a procurement budget is actually spent producing the hardware.
 The rest goes to bureaucratic madness.
 Which is why development costs of fighter jets increased by a factor of 100 since the 1950s.